 Since the fall of 2008, I am a history professor in the Division of History, Politics and International Studies at Oglethorpe University.
 My concentrations are European diplomatic and Russian histories, and I also teach broader modern European history courses.
-Starting in July 2014, I am also the Director of our Center for Global Education, which coordinates study-abroad activities for the university.
+Starting in July 2014, I have been the Director of our Center for Global Education, which coordinates study-abroad activities for the university.
 From 2010-12, I was Director of Curricular Development in Service Learning.

 I earned my PhD from the History Department at Duke University in 2000, where I also earned a MA in 1993.
 In 1994 I earned a MSc from the London School of Economics through the Department of International History.
 I finished my BA in Slavic Studies at the University of Pennsylvania in 1991.